 Shapes of the bokeh depends upon the shape of the aperture ring.
 There used to be different shapes of bokeh in the past.
 There are still some manufacturers who design different shapes of aperture plates.

-These blurry shapes are bokeh.
+These blurry shapes are known as bokeh.
 It makes photos stunning and brings wow results.
 Wider opening of aperture creates more bokeh out of light source.

-Lens manufactures design different lenses for specific purposes.
+Lens manufacturers design different lenses for specific purposes.
 Aperture and shutter goes hand in hand.
 The wider aperture opens up the possibility to use fast shutter speed.